-The gluteus maximus — that is your butt for the uninitiated — is the largest muscle in the body.
-Even if filling out a pair of Wranglers isn’t at the top of your training priorities list, developing strong glutes will help you build better squats, deadlifts, and everything in between (yes, even overhead lifts).
+The gluteus maximus — that’s your butt for the uninitiated — is the largest muscle in your body.
+Even if filling out a pair of jeans isn’t at the top of your priority list, bigger, stronger glutes will help you build better squats, deadlifts, and everything in between (yes, even overhead lifts).
 If you can’t figure out the most efficient way to activate your glutes, you’re just not going to be able to maximize your gains.

-Here, you’ll learn why glute training is often more effective than the old “well, glutes are involved in squats and deads, so that should be enough” (spoiler: if you really want to boost your lifts, include at least some glute-specific training).
-But how do you know which glute exercises are best?
-We’ve also included the 10 best strength-building glute moves for you to fold into your training program.
+Here, you’ll learn why direct glute training is more effective than the old “well, glutes are involved in squats and deads, so that should be enough.”
+If you really want to boost your performance in and out of the gym, you need the right glute exercises.

 - Hip Thrust

 - Belt Squat

 - Modified Curtsy Lunge

 - Smith Machine Reverse Lunge